daecepi/JobsityChallengesThirdSchool/ChallengesWeek8/Challenge1/README.md

 # Jobsity bookshelf web app
 State of the bookshelf challenge in week 8 of the proccess

+### News:
+- **Breaking change**: some fields in the database were renamed (check versioning for more info) and DATABASE preparation for new installation

 ## Pre-requisites
 - Install MongoDB and set things up
   - For windows: [Medium Blog](https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514)